baluteshih/baluext/README.md

 type1: connect with rnd.next(std::max(0, i - dis), i - 1)
 type2: connect with rnd.next(0, std::min(dis - 1, i - 1))
 ```
-Note that when `type` not equal to 1 and 2, it is regraded as 0
+Notice that when `type` not equal to 1 and 2, it is regraded as 0

 An additional `base` will be directly added to each label.